Dec. 29, 2022

 Via Rail's Holiday Blues

-This is a cross-post of an opinion piece I wrote for the Globe and Mail entitled "Via Rail's holiday meltdown shows Canada's railway policy has utterly failed us".
+This is an opinion piece Willem wrote for the Globe and Mail entitled "Via Rail's holiday meltdown shows Canada's railway policy has utterly failed us".
 You can read the original piece here.

 This past holiday weekend, when a tree fell on Train 55 and a freight train derailment shut down all train traffic between Toronto, Ottawa and Montreal, passengers travelling to see their friends and families were stuck on the tracks for hours on end, with no working bathrooms and little information.
 The sense of frustration from passengers was palpable.